jun-xiao-mainlinestem/2026base/PRD/prompts.md

 - **Turn Command**: heading (0-360°)
 - **Set Heading Command**: heading (0-360°)

-in drive.cpp, update the processCommand function to interpret the text sent from the remote control web app and preform the coresponding drive actions
+in drive.cpp, update the processCommand function to interpret the text sent from the remote control web app and preform the coresponding drive actions.

+Though the web app looks ok.
+It's just too complicated.
+I would like to have a simple web page that serve the same function. show me how in markdown.
+Here is the requirement.

+1. the whole app should be a single html with some javascript.
+2. the web server starts simply with shell comand "python3 -m http.server"
+3. no node.js and all the dependancy.

+Do not generate the code. just explain to me how.